Maya Angelou: Adulthood and early career: 1951–1961

-Africa to Caged Bird: 1961–69
+Africa to Caged Bird: 1961–1969

-In 1961, Angelou performed in Jean Genet's play The Blacks, along with Abbey Lincoln, Roscoe Lee Brown, James Earl Jones, Louis Gossett, Godfrey Cambridge, and Cicely Tyson.
+In 1961, Angelou performed in Jean Genet's play The Blacks (playing the part of the Queen), along with Abbey Lincoln, Roscoe Lee Browne, James Earl Jones, Louis Gossett, Godfrey Cambridge, and Cicely Tyson.
 Also in 1961, she met South African freedom fighter Vusumzi Make; they never officially married.
 She and her son Guy moved with Make to Cairo, where Angelou worked as an associate editor at the weekly English-language newspaper The Arab Observer.
 In 1962, her relationship with Make ended, and she and Guy moved to Accra, Ghana, so he could attend college, but he was seriously injured in an automobile accident.
 Angelou remained in Accra for his recovery and ended up staying there until 1965.
-She became an administrator at the University of Ghana, and was active in the African-American expatriate community.
+She became an administrator at the University of Ghana and was active in the African American expatriate community.
 She was a feature editor for The African Review, a freelance writer for the Ghanaian Times, wrote and broadcast for Radio Ghana, and worked and performed for Ghana's National Theatre.
-She performed in a revival of The Blacks in Geneva and Berlin.

-In Accra, she became close friends with Malcolm X during his visit in the early 1960s.
+She performed in a revival of The Blacks in Geneva and Berlin.In Accra, she became close friends with Malcolm X during his visit in the early 1960s.
 Angelou returned to the U.S. in 1965 to help him build a new civil rights organization, the Organization of Afro-American Unity; he was assassinated shortly afterward.
 Devastated and adrift, she joined her brother in Hawaii, where she resumed her singing career.
 She moved back to Los Angeles to focus on her writing career.
 Working as a market researcher in Watts, Angelou witnessed the riots in the summer of 1965.
-She acted in and wrote plays, and returned to New York in 1967.
+She acted in and wrote plays and returned to New York in 1967.
 She met her lifelong friend Rosa Guy and renewed her friendship with James Baldwin, whom she had met in Paris in the 1950s and called "my brother", during this time.
 Her friend Jerry Purcell provided Angelou with a stipend to support her writing.